Configure Search Criteria

 Examplarily, a search criteria named bookTitle will be used in the URL as ?bookTitle=value.

-ACTION S1: Add Criteria to Search Request
+Add Criteria to Search Request

 The Search<Feature>Request component in the OpenAPI YAML file must be adapted by adding the desired search criteria as properties.